wletsou/bioinformatics/_pages/week3.md

 closefn.gds(genofile)
 ```

-If you have trouble, try
+If ever you have trouble, try

 ```
 showfile.gds(closeall = TRUE)
 ```

+to close all gds files.

 #### PC-AiR, PC-Relate, and the revised GRM ####